ying-teaching/python-book/docs/ch11_data_model/notes/data_model.md

 - Attribute management
 - Class creation: `__init_subclass__`, class decorator, metaclass, and so on.

-These are advanced topics that customize the class behavior - so-called *metaprogramming*.
-In metaprogramming, classes are objects that are created and customized at runtime.
+These are advanced topics that customize the class behavior - so-called *meta-programming*.
+In meta-programming, classes are objects that are created and customized at runtime.

-Python tools/frameworks such as `@dataclass` and Django uses metaprogramming to make it easy to develop application.
+Python tools/frameworks such as `@dataclass` and Django uses meta-programming to make it easy to develop application.
 An application developer rarely use them directly but it is better to know the concepts.

 ## Why Meta Programming

 - Simple
 - Powerful

 For example:  the `@dataclass` decorator provides a simple way to create classes that mainly hold data.

 ```python
 # Without @dataclass